gulshanpatidar/Vartalap-App/README.md

-# SuruChat-App
+# Vartalap-App
-end-to-end chat encryption app using Curve25519
+An end-to-end encrypted Android chat application using Curve25519.